 Clients expect that our lawyers know the law, that is a given.
 While many lawyers know the law, TDS lawyers make an extra effort to not only know our clients’ business, but also to understand their industry and the nuances that go along with each unique sector.
 In order to better understand the evolving needs of agribusiness and agrifood companies, we are members of Food & Beverage Manitoba, have participated in events with the Canadian Association of Agri-Retailers (CAAR) and the Manitoba Institute of Agrologists, and have spoken at industry conferences, including Ag Days.
 In addition, TDS agribusiness lawyers have written timely client alerts on recent industry developments and articles on agricultural matters for leading publications such as Country Guide Magazine.
-In addition, lawyers from our agribusiness group are sessional lecturers of the Agricultural Law course at the University of Manitoba.
+In addition, lawyers from our agribusiness group have been sessional lecturers of the Agricultural Law course at the University of Manitoba.
 This elective course is available through the Faculty of Agricultural and Food Sciences and covers legal issues that owners and managers of farm businesses will encounter in their farming careers.
-Click here to view a course outline for the Agricultural Law course.
+Click here to view a past course outline for the Agricultural Law course.
 Our agribusiness lawyers work as part of our clients’ team to develop strategies and solve problems, including:

 - Business Immigration – When our clients need to look outside Canada for labour, we assist with navigating the immigration bureaucracy to ensure that applications are processed and the people they need to run their operation are able to work in Canada.